fainashalts/EthBlockExplorer/README.md

 Of course, if a user runs their own node locally, they could bypass a great deal of this inefficiency, and may not need to cache previous blocks.

 2) ElasticSearch
-Creating a centrally hosted search option is another possible optimization.
+Creating a centrally hosted, indexed search option is another possible optimization.
 Similar to caching, using something like ElasticSearch to index the Ethereum blockchain and provide optimized search options would greatly increase the speed with which queries could be made.
 Several examples of such a service currently being developed exist, such as this one: http://jonathanpatrick.me/blog/elastic-ethereum

 The major drawback here is that this would be a centralized search engine, would need to be synced with new blocks regularly, and would need some sort of mechanism in place to ensure fidelity to the information contained in the blockchain itself.